cloudmesh-community/book/chapters/msg/graphql.md

 ## GraphQL-python (Graphene) Example :o:

-:o: In this example we will ... intro missing
+In this example we will implement a GraphQL server in python.
+For this we will use [Graphene](https://graphene-python.org/) which is library for implementing GraphQL APIs in python.
+We will cover basic server implementation with schema and queries to fetch and mutate data.

 To start with GraphQL server implementation in python we will create virtual environment for project to keep all the dependencies isolated